-Last year whilst celebrating their 50-year anniversary with their Danish gig at Copenhell festival, Scorpions played one of the best concerts in the festivals history.
+Last year whilst celebrating their 50-year anniversary with their Danish gig at Copenhell festival, Scorpions played one of the best concerts in the festival’s history.
 This time around the band is back for their own headlining show at new Royal Arena i Copenhagen, so at least this time they won’t have to deal with the pouring rain.

-Scorpions might be a big name in, not only rock, but also mainstream sense, but it still somewhat surprising that they can manage to draw some 10.000 people for a show on a cold Wednesday evening.
+Scorpions might be a big name, not only in rock, but also mainstream sense, but it still somewhat surprising that they can manage to draw some 10.000 people for a show on a cold Wednesday evening.

-After mighty display of power on all levels at their last year’s gig expectations were massive, to say the least and it was hard to see how the German veterans could live up to them.
+After mighty display of power on all levels at their last year’s gig, expectations were massive, to say the least and it was hard to see how the German veterans could live up to them.

-For their this show, Scorpions have chosen the most obvious support band in the entire world – Danish Pretty Maids.
+For this show, Scorpions have chosen the most obvious support band in the entire world – Danish Pretty Maids.
 Few days before this gig the band played a headline gig at a place with capacity of 500 and today they’ll be playing Hard Rock Café in Oslo.
 Fortunately, this is the band with decades of experience behind them, a band that has played almost any size venues in their career, so they felt at home in front of huge audience at Royal Arena.

 Much like the case is with most support bands, the sound was not that good, but it did get better couple of songs in.
 And around that time they also got better hold of the crowd as well.
 They never did become a Danish household name, but they are part of Danish subconscience, and more of Danes have nostalgic feelings towards Pretty Miads’ cover of “Please Don’t Leave Me”, then they do towards John Skyes’ 1982 original.